New CDC head: Georgia's health commissioner

 Fitzgerald has written several guest columns for the AJC, covering topics such as Georgia's cannabis registry and early immunization.

-"As a board-certified obstetrician-gynecologist, I have seen the devastating and painful effects of whooping cough and other vaccine-preventable diseases," she wrote for the AJC in 2014.
+"As a board-certified obstetrician-gynecologist, I have seen the devastating and painful effects of whooping cough and other vaccine-preventable diseases," she wrote for the paper in 2014.
 "I am a mother.
 I am vaccinated."

 Fitzgerald received her medical degree and completed her training at Emory University.
-She is also a major in the US Air Force and previously served as a health care policy adviser for former House Speaker Newt Gingrich, according to her biography.
+She is also a major in the US Air Force and served as a health care policy adviser for former House Speaker Newt Gingrich, according to her biography.

-The CDC currently faces a 12% funding cut under the Republican health bill.
+The CDC faces a 12% funding cut under the Republican health bill.
 This is due to the proposed elimination of the Prevention and Public Health Fund, whose funding under the current law is expected to rise from $900 million in 2018 to $2 billion in 2025, according to the Congressional Budget Office.
+The fund supports specialized services for people with Alzheimer's disease, state and local planning for infectious disease threats and programs geared at preventing childhood lead poisoning.

 Fitzgerald will succeed acting director Dr. Anne Schuchat, who took over when Dr. Tom Frieden resigned from the post in January.